PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 - Sun exposure without protection (biggest factor for all types)

-- Inconsistent treatment (starting and stopping)
+- Inconsistent treatment (starting and stopping reduces results)

 Who Should Avoid or Limit Aggressive Treatment

-- Those using retinoids—don't combine with strong chemical exfoliants without guidance
+- Those using retinoids — don't combine with strong chemical exfoliants without guidance

 Common Mistakes to Avoid